xanadunf/matchbook/README.md

 ```
 When the bet is placed, its important to examine the status of the bet.
 If the status is 'matched' then you have been matched at the price provided.
 If it is 'unmatched' then the bet has not been fully matched.
 For further details on placed bets its a good idea to call mb_get_bets(session_data=my_session,runner_id=test_runner_id)

 * * *
+# *Status*
+This package is under active development and feedback and suggested improvements are welcome.
+See
+* * *
 # *Bug-Reporting*
+Please create an issue using the bit-bucket issue button on the left hand side menu.

 * * *
 # *Future Development*